Find the right nanodegree program for you.

 - Examine your connections’ connections: A warm introduction to a desired client from someone who knows both of you is far more likely to land you work than a cold call.
 Browse through the people connected to the people you’re connected to.
 You never know who you might meet.

 Tap into Job Boards

-Job listing hubs like Guru, Gun.io, Elance.com, Behance’s job search, Stack Overflow, GitHub Jobs, and the Jobs section on Craigslist can be reliable resources for finding steady freelance work.
+Job listing hubs like Guru, Gun.io, Elance.com, Behance’s job search, Remote Tech Jobs, GitHub Jobs, and the Jobs section on Craigslist can be reliable resources for finding steady freelance work.
 Be sure to present yourself professionally when you apply for gigs (no typos!), and apply only to jobs you are well-qualified for.